AIS-Bonn/DirectionalTSDF/README.md

 ###1.2 Build Process

-  To compile the system, use the standard cmake approach:
+  To compile the system, use the standard cmake approach (use options for required input devices, e.g. by using ccmake):
 ```
+  $ git submodule update --init --recursive
   $ mkdir build
   $ cd build
-  $ cmake /path/to/InfiniTAM -DOPEN_NI_ROOT=/path/to/OpenNI2/
+  $ cmake -DWITH_PNG=ON -DWITH_OPENNI=ON -DWITH_REALSENSE2=ON -DREALSENSE2_ROOT="/usr/" -DOPENNI_ROOT="/usr/" -DWITH_KINECT2=ON ..
   $ make
 ```
   To create a doxygen documentation, just run doxygen: